Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Simulation Studies

+The left panel in Figure \ref{fig:incorrect estimation} displays the correct detection percentages for each arrow calculated from the simulation replications.
+We can see that each prerequisite relation is correctly detected in more than 97\% of the time.
+These accuracy numbers are larger than $\text{Acc}(\hat\mce)=92\%$ reported in Table \ref{tab-dina} under the same simulation setting, but this is just because the number 92\% there is calculated as the percentage of times where the entire hierarchy graph $\mce$ is perfectly recovered. }

 Tables \ref{tab-dina} and \ref{tab-gdina} also show that the proposed method can accurately estimate the continuous parameters $\pp$, $\TT$, and $\bt$.
 Similar to the estimation of $\hat{\mce}$, the estimation error of the continuous parameters is smaller under a smaller noise level $r$, and it decreases as sample size $N$ increases.
-This observation again corroborates our identifiability result of the LCBN model parameters.
+This observation again corroborates our identifiability and consistency results of the LCBN model parameters.
 One can also see that the RMSE of $\pp$ and $\TT$ after our second-step algorithm is smaller than the RMSE after just the first-step.
-This indicates that our second-step estimation procedure improves the overall estimation accuracy, by properly taking into account the LCBN structure.
+This indicates that our second-step estimation procedure improves the overall estimation accuracy, by properly taking into account the LCBN structure. {In addition, even when the hierarchy is incorrectly estimated in the first-step, the error for estimating the continuous parameters in the second step is still not large.
+For example, for the $N=500, r=0.1$ row in Table 3, the RMSEs of $\hat{\bo\Theta}$ and $\hat{\bt}$ when the hierarchy is incorrect are 0.031 and 0.103, respectively.
+These numbers are comparable to the overall average RMSEs of 0.029 and 0.042 in the corresponding row of the table. }

 Finally, the model selected after the second-step tends to have a lower EBIC value compared to the first-step selected model.
-This demonstrates that our parsimonious LCBN is preferrable to the unstructured attribute hierarchy model fitted by PEM.
+This demonstrates that our parsimonious LCBN is preferable to the unstructured attribute hierarchy model fitted by PEM.